 Note: Out of the context of this book, there is a 10x rule, which says a similar thing.

 Your mind starts to take a toll when you assert pressure on it by doing tasks that demand cognitive ability.

-Putting in simple words, you can’t solve two mathematical equations at the same time.
-It’s like running heavy software and games on a machine that has limited processing power.
+Putting in simple words, you can’t solve two mathematical equations simultaneously.
+It’s like running heavy software and games on a machine with limited processing power.

 That’s why planning before doing anything is crucial.

 Remember, planning is there to save you from hassles while working towards your goals.
 So don’t make things complicated, well, unless you want to fail.